bucs110/final-project-fall19-snowberry/README.md

 ***

 ## Project Description
-<< Our project will be a role playing game where user inout can lead to a wide variety of final outcomes >>
+<< Our project will be a platformer game where the player must control and eagle to avoid pipes as the eagle soars throuh the sky.
+The player gets one life and unlimited time to dodge as many pipes as they can. >>

 ***